navidfalah/Subway/README.md

 To compile Subway, just run make in the root directory.
 The only requrements are g++ and CUDA toolkit.

+##### attention
+there are 3 makefile with smt which controls the compute contability, so if you have a different nvidia you should change it. you can find it by following this link: https://developer.nvidia.com/cuda-gpus

 #### Input graph formats

 Subway accepts edge-list (.el) and weighted edge-list (.wel) graph formats, as well as the binary serialized pre-built CSR graph representation (.bcsr and .bwcsr).
 It is highly recommended to convert edge-list format graph files to the binary format (using tools/converter).
 Reading binary formats is faster and more space efficient.